 We settled in to our hotel, Zambala House, met the local monkeys and spiders (both big, brown and furry), had dinner at Chonor House (where Richard Gere stays, very humble yet lush with Tibetan antiques and textiles), and prepared ourselves to meet the great men.

 My first experience with His Holiness was him reaching out and patting my fro - and that was typical of the whole ten days, both His Holiness and Arch (as Archbishop Desmond Tutu antically prefers to be called) were constantly joking, welcoming, inclusive and kind.
 His Holiness insisted on having lunch with everyone at least once, so we all dined in his private dining room at some point.
 He led us in a meditation in his home as well - then Arch performed communion for us all.
 We levitated back to work.

-I recently was asked to contribute to a new magazine, Spirit and Flesh, a beautiful oversized art publication out of New York.
+Several years ago I was asked to contribute to a new magazine, Spirit and Flesh, a beautiful oversized art publication out of New York.
 I was given the theme of Hunger, and that was the entire prompt.
 How the story that I imagined came out of that prompt, I'm still not sure - but it appeared complete in my head, a dystopian landscape with a lone resident.
 The styling would have to be epic, huge, almost a trompe l'oeil - and there would have to be explosions.